 - Development in breach of condition (including ‘conditions precedent’)

-- Judicial Review of grants of planning permission on grounds including: inadequate consultation, procedural unfairness, defects in EIA process (screening, scoping, content of ES), failure to identify and apply policies in the development plan, failure to consider material considerations, legality of conditions, defects in planning obligation procedure and content, adequacy of ‘summary reasons’ for the grant.
+- Judicial Review of grants of planning permission / discharge of conditions on grounds including: inadequate consultation, procedural unfairness, defects in EIA process (screening, scoping, content of ES), failure to identify and apply policies in the development plan, failure to consider material considerations, legality of conditions, defects in planning obligation procedure and content, adequacy of reasons for the grant.